deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13924/index.md

 ![](figures/figures_3_0.png)

-> 🔼 The figure shows the dependency graph of the LabelMakerv2 pipeline, illustrating the workflow from downloading and preprocessing data to generating final 3D point cloud labels.
+> 🔼 The figure shows the dependency graph of the LabelMakerv2 pipeline, illustrating the workflow from data preprocessing to final 3D point cloud label generation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1.
 Dependency graph of the LabelMakerv2 pipeline.